 - What is Artificial Intelligence?
 A paper explaining basic concepts.

 - Rise of the Machines.
-An article on young AI innovators.
+An article from 2012 on young AI innovators.

 - Eliza: An AI simulation of a Psychotherapist.
 ELIZA has almost no intelligence whatsoever, only tricks like string substitution and canned responses based on keywords.
 Yet when the original ELIZA first appeared in the 60’s, some people actually mistook her for human.
 The illusion of intelligence works best, however, if you limit your conversation to talking about yourself and your life.

 - The Royal Institution UK and Microsoft Research together have produced activities in Machine Learning for the classroom at locations below:

 - jabberwacky has bots that you can use for chatting at locations below.
 Some of these bots use video, voice and typing interfaces:

 Great Principles of Computer Science [info]